Archive for the ‘written in English’ Category

 • In the CMS category, Mambo, Xoops, Drupal and Plone are direct competitors ; Mambo is ahead in terms of popularity, Plone is behind its PHP competitors which certainly benefit from the popularity of PHP compared to Python; PHP-Nuke and PostNuke are quickly loosing some ground.

-• Wordpress is the most dynamic open source blog engine in terms of growth of popularity ; its community is exploding
+• WordPress is the most dynamic open source blog engine in terms of growth of popularity ; its community is exploding

 My conclusion :